gatsbyjs/gatsby/docs/docs/deploying-to-zeit-now.md

 That's all!

-Your site will now deploy, and you will receive a link similar to the following: https://gatsby-functions.now-examples.now.sh
+Your site will now deploy, and you will receive a link similar to the following [`https://gatsby-functions.now-examples.now.sh`](https://gatsby-functions.now-examples.now.sh)

 ## References: